jbhunt/parallel-pyspin/README.md

 `python -m ./install.py --increase-memory-limit --memory-limit 1200`

-This script takes care of steps 1-3 of the procedures for installation outlined in the Spinnaker [README](https://github.com/jbhunt/parallel-pyspin/blob/master/spinnaker/README).
+This script takes care of steps 1-3 of the procedures for installation outlined in the Spinnaker [README](https://github.com/jbhunt/parallel-pyspin/blob/master/spinnaker/README) as well as the installation of the PySpin Wheel.
 There are additional steps that you might need to complete if you are using a GigE camera or if you'd like to use the SpinView GUI.

 # 3. Usage #
 ## 3.1.
 Streaming ##